lrondanini/swayjs/README.md

 Middlewares functions are executed according to the order they are registered in the server.

 Another important feature is the RequestContext.
-If you want to attach information/data to request, you can do so adding resources to the request context.
+If you want to attach information/data to requests, you can do so adding resources to the request context.
 The request context is passed from middleware to middleware till it reaches the request handler.
 You can read more about contexts [here](#context).

 ## CORS